- North America

 El Nido is a bustling town on Palawan island, not to be missed when visiting the Philippines.
 With its blossoming bar and restaurant scene, stunning limestone cliffs, and plentiful stunning beaches nearby, three days in beautiful El Nido will whizz by.

 El Nido has its own airport, so you can literally fly right into Lio Beach and get sunbathing straight away!
 From there, it’s about a 15-minute tricycle drive to El Nido town.
 If your flight goes into Puerto Princesa, the other islands airport, you’ll have to take a minivan or coach ride which takes about 6-7 hours.
+These connections also mean it will be easy to pursue your trip further and find out how to get from El Nido to Coron, for example.

 There is accommodation to suit all budgets in and around El Nido.
 Staying in El Nido town is a great idea to have easy access to a large range of restaurants, shops, and bars.
 You will also be centrally located to take all the tours and visit beaches nearby.
 But, if you like a bit more relaxation, you can find multiple Inns, hostels, and hotels at nearby beaches like Coron Coron, Las Cabanas beach, Caalan beach, Lio beach, Nacpan beach, and nearby islands.